regnull/ubikom/README.md

 This will create a new key and save it under $HOME/.ubikom/key

-### Step 4: Register your key
-Before you start using your private key, you need to register the public key (generated from the private key) with the service:
+Now, register the key:

 ```
 ./ubikom-cli register key
 ```

-This might take a few seconds, as the server requires you to generate proof-of-work and send it with the request, to prevent spam.

-This is your private key, so yeah, don't give it to anyone.

-### Step 5: Create and register a child key
+### Step 4: Create and register a child key

 Because we want to use public email proxy to do encryption for us, we must create a child key that will be used to encrypt and sign emails.